-The Legislature passed a new proviso to direct the Network to begin managing licensing contracts for all state towers, not just the towers it oversees as of FY 2016-17.
+In FY 2016-17 the Legislature passed Proviso 8.4 to direct the Network to begin managing licensing contracts for all state towers, not just the towers the Network oversees.
 This activity was previously handled by the Department of Administration.
-The Network is working to develop customer service, billing and administrative support to manage this activity.
-Also in FY 2015-16, the Legislature passed additional annual funding of \$565,000 in staffing and operational support for engineering, building and administrative support towards TowerNet, as well as \$1,750,000 million in non-recurring capital funding, both funding sources to be allocated in FY 2016-17.
-This funding will go a long way towards the Network beginning the process to repair and rebuild aging infrastructure and equipment.
+During 2016-17 the Network developed customer service and administrative support to manage the activity.
+The 2016-17 annual funding of \$565,000 for staffing and operational support for engineering, building and administrative support for TowerNet as well as \$1,750,000 million non-recurring capital funding will go a long way towards the Network beginning the process to repair and rebuild the statewide aging infrastructure and equipment.